 The expanded requirements begin at the Table of Contents with a page reference to the Clery Act C.8.7.
 Annual Security and Fire Safety Reports on page 140.

-No longer is the reference to Clery Act compliance a footnote under the suggested procedure section; it is now a section that includes an audit objective.
-To complete the Audit Objective, an institution must, “Determine if the school is accurately completing the Annual Security and Fire Safety (if applicable) Reports and distributing them to currently enrolled students and staff via publications and mailings (including direct mail, campus mail, or electronic mail), background, criteria, guidance” and ten specific required procedures that should be included as a part of the overall audit and review.
+No longer is the reference to Clery Act compliance a footnote under the suggested procedure section.
+In contrast, it is now a section that includes an audit objective.
+To complete the Audit Objective, an institution must, “Determine if the school is accurately completing the Annual Security and Fire Safety (if applicable) Reports and distributing them to currently enrolled students and staff via publications and mailings (including direct mail, campus mail, or electronic mail), background, criteria, guidance”.
+The overall audit and review includes ten specific required procedures.

 This is a game changer for institutions who have not historically made a comprehensive Clery Act compliance program a priority.
-Auditors are now compelled to look at not only the ASR but specific elements of the program at a granular level and requires they make a compliance determination.
+The guide now compels auditors to look at the ASR and specific elements of the program at a granular level.
+This, therefore, requires them to make a compliance determination.

-Elements of the Clery Act program that are specifically called out are:
+Elements of the Clery Act program specifically called out are: